Alken & Venn

 Iron rod tinged with strong heat.
 Gives heat to the Tower of Black Fog and is used to operate devices.

-The Old Iron King who plundered this remote region from the Kingdom of Vein was a weak king.
+The Old Iron King who plundered this remote region from the Kingdom of Venn was a weak king.
 But he became the king to rule this land thanks to finding this place where iron is born.

 Soul of the knight Aaron, who once served the Old Iron King.

-It is said that Aaron, who came from an eastern land, was the one the King had the most faith in.
+It is said that Aaron, who came from an eastern land, was the one the king had the most faith in.

 The special soul this knight possesses is used to acquire a vast amount of souls or create a great power.